A chronology of key events:

 Vatican recalls its ambassador to Ireland amid tension over the issue of child abuse by priests.

-2012 June - Irish voters approve European Union fiscal treaty by 60% at a referendum, thereby endorsing the government's commitment to an EU-backed austerity programme.Bank deal
+2012 June - Voters approve European Union fiscal treaty by 60% at referendum, endorsing government's commitment to EU-backed austerity programme.

 2013 February - The European Central Bank approves a deal to liquidate the former Anglo Irish Bank, which was nationalised in January 2009.
 The deal allows Ireland to defer by decades the bill for its most controversial bank bailout.

-Taoiseach Enda Kenny formally apologises for the Irish state's role in the Magdalene laundries - harsh institutions in which "troubled women" were forcibly detained and made to work without pay between 1922 to 1996.
+Taoiseach Enda Kenny formally apologises for the Irish state's role in the Magdalene laundries - harsh institutions in which "fallen women" were forcibly detained and made to work without pay between 1922 to 1996.